Nissan Cube Insurance Rates

 Wyoming | $926 | -$114 | -11.0% |

-Choosing higher comprehensive and collision insurance deductibles could save up to $270 every year, whereas increasing liability limits will increase prices.
+Using high physical damage deductibles could cut prices by as much as $270 annually, whereas increasing liability limits will push prices upward.
 Switching from a 50/100 limit to a 250/500 limit will cost up to $426 more per year.
 View Rates by Deductible or Liability Limit

-If you have a few violations or tend to cause accidents, you are probably paying at least $1,200 to $1,800 extra annually, depending on your age.
-Insurance for high-risk drivers can cost as much as 43% to 128% more than the average policy.
+If you have a few violations or tend to cause accidents, you are probably paying anywhere from $1,200 to $1,800 extra annually, depending on your age.
+Insurance for high-risk drivers can be from 43% to 128% more than a normal policy.
 View High Risk Driver Rates

 Insurance Rates by Trim Level and Model Year